mindscan-de/BrightFlux/README.md

   * use default texts, which can be used to annotate timestamps
   * save video annotations to disk
   * load video annotations from disk
+  * sync video position from video slider to log position and locate nearest following time stamp in data frame
+* Annotate video Timestamps
   * link video time stamps to data frame time stamps / create a sync with video, by selecting a log entry
-  * sync video position from video slider to log position and locate nearest following time stamp in data frame
-  * save sync positions to video annotation files as meta data
+  * save sync positions to video annotation files as extra reference data
+  * load sync positions from video annotation files with reference data (sync also works after load)

 Also one note, just because the features are implemented somehow, it doesn't mean, that they are easy to use